 The EU Directive 2008/56/EC, known as the Marine Strategy Framework Directive (MSFD)1, was approved in 2008 to protect and preserve the marine environment.
 This Directive establishes a common framework to achieve or maintain a Good Environmental Status (GES) in EU marine waters by 2020.
-The GES refers to an overall state of the that provides environment ecologically clean, diverse, dynamic, healthy productive seas, including their sustainable use.
+The GES refers to an overall state of the environment that provides ecologically diverse, dynamic, clean, healthy and productive seas, including their sustainable use.
 The MSFD represents the environmental pillar of the Integrated Maritime Policy.
-MSP applies an Ecosystem-Based Approach (EBA) to the management of human activities supporting the achievement of a GES1.
+MSP applies an Ecosystem-Based Approach (EBA) to the management of human activities supporting the achievement a the GES1.